Skip to content

-TOPdesk × AI: connecting AI agents to your ITSM
+TOPdesk and AI: how to connect AI agents to your ITSM platform

-What you gain with AI agents on TOPdesk
+What do you gain with AI agents on TOPdesk?

-An AI agent on top of TOPdesk adds three capabilities without replacing TOPdesk itself:
+An AI agent on top of TOPdesk adds three capabilities without replacing TOPdesk itself.
+TOPdesk remains your core ITSM platform; AI enhances it.

-- Automatic ticket classification — inbound tickets get the right category, urgency, impact, and assignee group within seconds.
+1. Automatic ticket classification.
+Inbound tickets get the right category, urgency, impact, and assignee group within seconds.
 Saves 30-90 seconds per ticket on service desk triage.

-- AI-assisted draft reply — based on ticket content and relevant knowledge base articles, the agent drafts a reply that the handler approves or edits.
+2. AI-assisted draft reply.
+Based on ticket content and relevant knowledge base articles, the agent drafts a reply that the handler approves or edits.

-- Automatic knowledge capture — resolved tickets with valuable outcomes are turned into knowledge base article drafts (for editorial review), so your knowledge base grows with you.
+3. Automatic knowledge capture.
+Resolved tickets with valuable outcomes are turned into knowledge base article drafts (for editorial review), so your knowledge base grows with you.

 Technical architecture